turbot/guardrails-samples/hub_content/policy_packs/gcp/network/enforce_default_vpc_network_not_used_for_project/README.md

   terraform apply
   ```

-### Attach the Policy Pack to your account
+### Attach the Policy Pack to your project

 - Within the Guardrails UI navigate to [{workspace-url}/apollo?exploreMode=account](#).
-- Select the account from the list for testing.
+- Select the project from the list for testing.
 - Click on the "Detail" sub-tab and look for the "Policy Packs" widget in the bottom right of the page.
-- Select the "MANAGE" link and `+ Add` the `Enforce AWS EC2 instances to use approved AMIs and/or publisher accounts` Policy Pack from the dropdown menu.
+- Select the "MANAGE" link and `+ Add` the `Enforce default VPC network is not used within GCP projects` Policy Pack from the dropdown menu.
 - Select "Save".

 > [!IMPORTANT]